dzackgarza/qual-wiki/30_Complex Analysis/010_Basics/000_Tips_Techs.md

 - Holomorphic functions have isolated zeros.
 - For real analysis: if $f' < M$, apply the mean value theorem to show $f$ is Lipschit: $\abs{f(x) - f(y)} = \abs{f'(\xi)} \abs{x-y} < M\abs{x-y}$.
 - Showing something is constant or zero on a region: show it's zero on the boundary and apply the MMP.
+- Show that $f$ omits at least 2 values and apply little Picard.
 :::

 :::{.remark title="Showing a function is holomorphic"}